To Die In Secret

 by Haviva Ner-David

-Recently widowed herself, and childless, Nomi, at sixty, is still youthful and still grappling with the consequences of the event that sent her into exile as a teenager.
+Recently widowed herself, and childless, Nomi, at sixty, still grapples with the consequences of the event that sent her into exile as a teenager.
 She hasn’t seen her mother in forty years and fears it’s too late to heal wounds that have festered far too long.
-She simply wants to settle her sister’s estate, make sure her mother’s safe, and return to her secure kibbutz life.
-But what seems like a straightforward mission is complicated by the mystery of her sister’s death, the plight of a pregnant teenager rejected by her Orthodox Jewish parents, and John, the sympathetic police officer who befriends her.
+She simply wants to settle her sister’s estate, make sure her mother’s safe, and return to her safe kibbutz life.
+What seems like a straightforward mission is complicated by the mystery of her sister’s death, the plight of a pregnant teenager rejected by her Orthodox Jewish parents, and John, the sympathetic police officer who befriends her.
+The old farmhouse Nomi inherits from her sister also holds mysteries, and maybe a ghost, of its own.

-The old farmhouse Nomi inherits from her sister holds mysteries, and maybe a ghost, of its own.
-As she explores the seventeenth century dwelling, she discovers evidence of multiple tragedies, from the Holocaust to the Salem Witch Trials.
-The interlocking threads of this richly complex tale share themes of trauma, parenting, and forgiveness, as succeeding generations face horrific situations and unimaginable choices and struggle to find the hope and faith to carry on.
+To Die in Secret weaves interlocking threads of a richly complex tale of trauma, parenting, and forgiveness, as succeeding generations face horrific situations and unimaginable choices and struggle to find the hope and faith to carry on.

 About the Author